StefanGabriel/arduino_hid_keyboard/README.md

 Upload the code on the Arduino Uno, disconnect the cable and connect the microUSB cable.

 A link to youtube with a visual demostration can be found at (it is in romanian, at your request I will make one in english or at least subtitles in english):

-Upload the code and you will be good to go